 Apollo Vredestein Tires, Inc., (a Delaware corporation), formally Vredestein Tyres North America, Inc., (the "Company) was formed November 19, 2004.
-The Company is the distributor in the United States of America, of high quality tires for its affiliated parent corporation Apollo Tyres Cooperatief U.A., a manufacturer of tires.
+The Company is the distributor in the United States of America, of high-quality tires for its affiliated parent corporation Apollo Tyres Cooperatief U.A., a manufacturer of tires.
 The company's customer base is comprised of independent tire distributors throughout the United States of America.

-The Company's sales office moved during the year from Metuchen, New Jersey to Atlanta, Georgia and its corporate headquarters is located in, The Netherlands.
+The Company's sales office is located in Atlanta, Georgia and its corporate headquarters is located in, The Netherlands.